 What about reportage, and specifically – war photography which is often a result of an unintentional process, effect of unplanned decisions?
 Still the same rule applies there.
 As long as it has some creative elements, it’s protected.

 Now let’s leave the battlefield and jump to a museum.
 Is a photo of another piece of art legally protected?
 Gijsbert van der Wal’s photo of teenagers looking down at their smartphones in front of Rembrandt’s masterpiece „The Night Watch” taken in Rijksmuseum, Amsterdam caused a stir in social media.
 No matter what’s the interpretation: does it show unhealthy interest in digital media or deep research for a school assignment, it is an example of a copyrighted work.
 Why?
-First of all, it’s original, because nobody has that exact shot with those people.
-Second of all, the image is an expression of author’s creativity, his ability to observe, and his social sensitivity. „The Night Watch” builds a context for the image, but it’s not taking up the whole photograph.
+The image is an expression of author’s creativity, his ability to observe, and his social sensitivity. „The Night Watch” builds a context for the image, but it’s not taking up the whole photograph.
 If the entire photo would be just Rembrandt’s painting with frames, it couldn’t receive copyright protection.
 All original and creative work would be of the painter, not the photographer.